Skip to content

 On this day, people use radio waves to send messages of gratitude to soldiers, veterans, and first responders.

-The unique experience of hearing and sending live messages of thanks creates a powerful connection between the community and the military, making it a special and engaging event for all involved.
+The unique experience of hearing and sending live messages of thanks creates a powerful connection between the community and the military, making it a special and engaging event for all involved!

-Why Do We Celebrate Amateur Radio Military Appreciation Day?
+Amateur Radio Military Appreciation Day Timeline

 How to Celebrate Amateur Radio Military Appreciation Day